edbentley/replay/website/docs/test.md

   },
   ```

-`testGame` returns an object with the following fields:
+`testSprite` returns an object with the following fields:

 ### `nextFrame()`